dorasuhtay/ShapeClassifierPyTorch/README.md

 Images are saved under directories named after each shape: Circle, Square, and Triangle.

 ## Model
-The model used in this project is a simple Convolutional Neural Network (CNN).
-It has the following architecture:
+The architecture of the model is a simple CNN with 3 convolutional layers followed by fully connected layers:
-1. Conv Layer 1: 3 input channels (RGB), 16 output channels, kernel size 3, padding 1.
+- Conv1: 3 input channels → 16 output channels
-1. Conv Layer 2: 16 input channels, 32 output channels, kernel size 3, padding 1
+- Conv2: 16 input channels → 32 output channels
-1. MaxPool Layer: 2x2 max pooling
+- Conv3: 32 input channels → 64 output channels
-1. Fully Connected Layer 1: 32 * 16 * 16 inputs, 128 outputs
+- FC1: Flattened features → 256 neurons
-1. Fully Connected Layer 2: 128 inputs, 3 outputs (for 3 classes)
+- FC2: 256 neurons → Number of classes (3)

 ## Training
 The model is trained using the following configurations: